barsoom/content_translator/README.md

 - [ ] Reliability
   - [x] be able to work though stored requests, e.g. background job (make app restart safe)
   - [x] test stored background jobs feature in prod
+  - [x] verify that all our content can still be sent to WTI (as their validations evolve over time)
+  - [ ] retries
     - [ ] don't report errors until we've retried enough, retrying is expected
-  - [ ] verify that all our content can still be sent to WTI (as their validations evolve over time)
     - [ ] ensure timeouts in bg jobs means they are retried
-  - [ ] ensure the source language is always posted first to avoid validation issues
-  - [ ] figure out testing
     - [ ] retry posting to the client app as the readme says
       - explore how messages are handled on worker restart, does it retry? exponential standoff possible?
     - [ ] retry posting to wti
+    - [ ] ensure the source language is always posted first to avoid validation issues (or: always post in the order it was received, even when retrying)
+  - [ ] figure out testing
 - [ ] Configure internal chat notifications for honeybadger errors

 ### More